steve hackett - voyage of the acolyte

 Jeff Beck: Blow By Blow (1975)

 I know a consistent refrain here is that it’s never too late to discover an artist or band.
 And that’s true, for the most part.
-But time and distance can sometimes blur or fade the response to a legend, and I’m not going to lie here: Jeff Beck is most certainly a fantastic guitarist, but if I’m going by my first thorough impressions of Beck’s first “proper” solo album, the instrumental multi-genre hyphenate Blow By Blow I’m a little underwhelmed.
-There are a few moments where the tracks really soar, and Beck’s playing is always fine, but the songs themselves often feel rote and shallow.
-Yeah, I’m as surprised as you, and happy to return my cool cred card but on the whole not sure this is one I’ll revisit often.
+But time and distance can sometimes blur or fade the response to a legend, and I’m not going to lie here: Jeff Beck is most certainly a fantastic guitarist, but based on my first thorough impressions of Beck’s first “proper” solo album, the instrumental multi-genre hybrid Blow By Blow, I’m a little underwhelmed.
+There are a few moments when the tracks really soar, and Beck’s playing is always fine, but the songs themselves often feel rote and shallow.
+Yeah, I’m as surprised as you, and happy to return my cool cred card, but on the whole I’m not sure this is one I’ll revisit often.

 Continue reading “Jeff Beck: Blow By Blow (1975)”